How the Inflation Reduction Act helps you and your community go solar

 - 0% for 2035 and beyond

-- Starting in 2023, small community solar projects (under 1 MW) will qualify for a base ITC of 30% through 2033.
-These projects can earn additional credits:
+Small commercial projects (under 1 MW) now qualify for a base ITC of 30% through 2033.

 - + 10% for meeting domestic content specifications